 The house is general seating.
 It is advised to arrive to the theater 20 minutes prior to the performance.

 Please follow the suggested seating recommendations posted at the Hall entrance.

-No photography or video will be permitted during the performance.
+No photography will be permitted during the performance.

 Children at the theatre